nrkno/core-components/packages/core-dialog/readme.md

 ### Backdrop

 `core-dialog` automatically creates a `<backdrop>` element as next adjacent sibling if needed.
-If the `backdrop` attribute is set to an `id` (somehting else than `true|false`), the element with the corresponding ID will be used as backdrop.
+If the `backdrop` attribute is set to an `id` (something else than `true|false`), the element with the corresponding ID will be used as backdrop.
 Note that a backdrop is needed to enable click-outside-to-close.
 Custom backdrop example:
 ```
 <core-dialog backdrop="my-backdrop"></core-dialog>
 <div id="my-backdrop"></div>